Boris Yeltsin 1991 presidential campaign: National initiative group (Democratic Russia)

-The campaign's National initiative group, run by Democratic Russia, was chaired by Aleksandr Muzykansky, who, at the time, was the Vice Chairperson of the Moscow City Soviet.
+The campaign's national initiative group, run by Democratic Russia, was chaired by Aleksandr Muzykansky, who, at the time, was the Vice Chairperson of the Moscow City Soviet.
 Muzykansky had previously been the lead organizer of Yeltsin's campaign in the 1989 legislative election.

 The national initiative group was a continuation of an existing Democratic Russia apparatus which had been formed (in advance of the March 1991 referendum) to support Yeltsin's push to establish a presidency.

 On May 18 and 19, national, regional, and district level organizers from Democratic Russia met in Moscow with a team of five campaign experts, led by Paul Weyerich and Robert Krieble from the United States-based Committee for a Free Congress.
 The experts provided them with campaign advice.

 Strategy group

-Members of strategy group consisted of Democratic Russia's five co-chairpersons and a number of advisors.
-Lev Ponomar was a member, as we was one of Democratic Russia's five co-chairpersons.
+Members of the strategy group consisted of Democratic Russia's five co-chairpersons and a number of advisors.
+Lev Ponomar was a member, as he was one of Democratic Russia's five co-chairpersons.